 The presumptive diagnosis of SSSS is made based on clinical findings.
 Cultures (e.g., blood or nasopharynx) are usually taken for confirming the diagnosis, and a biopsy may be performed to exclude suspected differential diagnoses, but is usually not required.

-- Biopsy: indicated in unclear cases, especially when TEN or SJS are suspected
+- Biopsy: indicated in unclear cases, especially when Stevens-Johnson syndrome (SJS) or toxic epidermal necrolysis (TEN) are suspected

-- Chest x-ray: to rule out pneumonia as an original source of infection
+- Imaging: such as chest x-ray to rule out pneumonia as an original source of infection

 |Differential diagnoses of severe exfoliative skin conditions|